Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy2/Copy_only_from_sub_dir/Example_30.md

   <li><a href="#toc-5">Checking and Copying the File to the Destination</a></li>
   <li><a href="#toc-6">Gathering and Formatting File Metadata</a></li>

-# Copy Files with "US" or "AS" Keyword and .xlsx or .txt Extension Under 500KB

 This example demonstrates the process of copying files from the subdirectories of a specified source directory, but not from the source directory itself, to a destination directory, focusing on files that contain a specific keyword (in this case **"US"** or **"AS"**) in their filenames, have a particular file extension (in this case **.xlsx** or **.txt**), and are **smaller than 500KB in size**.